Lessons in Law 9: Crack Hill

 Multipartyism is a corrupt form of people’s government

 Multipartyism is a corrupt form of people’s government.
-The point is to bring not more than two platforms to the electorate’s choice because that’s the only way to ensure that the elected majority will apply the electoral platform rather than coalition pacts bargained behind closed doors between various elected parties.
+The point is to bring no more than two platforms to the electorate’s choice because that’s the only way to ensure that the elected majority will apply the electoral platform rather than coalition pacts bargained behind closed doors between various elected parties.
 The platform itself is the result of primaries so what Perot and others do as third parties could well be done in the frame of one or the other party.
+In multipartyism parties run for platforms they know they will amend behind closed doors the very day after election day!
+That is, if no party gets absolute majority (50 percent or more of the votes, that is, of the seats).
+With two parties competing one will get absolute majority, but with more than two parties competing absolute majorities are exceptional and coalition pacts must be reached between parties to form majority governments.
+Where absolute majorities are not exceptional one may talk of a de facto bipartisan system.

 *